ukparliament/ontologies/meta/weeknotes/2021/02/index.md

 ## In continuence of our limited education

 Thursday also saw the latest in a long line of Lords' procedural seminars.
 This time offered by [Anna](https://twitter.com/LoogaGirl) and on the subject of [parliamentary time](https://ukparliament.github.io/ontologies/time-period/time-period-ontology.html).
-Librarians Anya, Jayne, [Liz](https://twitter.com/greensideknits) and [Clare](https://twitter.com/tinysprite) and computational diletante Michael all popped along and learnt much.
+Librarians Anya, [Liz](https://twitter.com/greensideknits) and [Clare](https://twitter.com/tinysprite) and computational diletante Michael all popped along and learnt much.
 Thanks Anna.

 Michael popped his head into a Rules as Code hackday show and tell organised by folks at the Bank of England.
 He's not quite sure who invited him but if it was you, [Adam](https://twitter.com/AdamWyner), thanks.
 It was all good stuff but he'd still pay money to attend an event where [John](https://twitter.com/johnlsheridan) or [Luke](https://twitter.com/Lenorbury) or somebody just told him [what to make of all this](https://twitter.com/johnlsheridan/status/1349760983984701441).